Resale is a great way to make some money back on designer clothing purchases that don’t work out.

 Some people even keep resale in mind when considering a purchase.

-If that sounds like you – and you like like to plan ahead – here’s the best tip I can give you.
+If you like like to plan ahead in this way – here’s the best tip I can give you.

 Save tags and boxes